mihneasavu/bookinggo/README.md

 The URLs for the API could be stored in properties file, facilitating changing the URL during testing.

-In a production application, the vehicle types and capacity might be stored in a database, dpending on how often these change or on different suppliers having different vehicle names.
+In a production application, the vehicle types and capacity might be stored in a database, depending on how often these change or on different suppliers having different vehicle names.